-To locate logic cells for placing onto the device:
+To locate logic cells for placing onto the device, do the following:

-Select Edit → Find.

-- 1. In the Find dialog box, specify Cells in the Find field, and define the criteria to locate the specific logic cell or cells. - 2.
+- 1. Select Edit → Find. - 2.
+In the Find dialog box, specify Cells in the Find field, and define the criteria to locate the specific logic cell or cells. - 3.
 From the Find Results window, drag logic cells onto the Clock Resources window or the Device window to assign to the appropriate device resource.

-Note: For more information, see this link in the Vivado Design Suite User Guide: Using the Vivado IDE (UG893)
+Note: For more information, see this link in the Vivado Design Suite User Guide: Using the Vivado IDE (UG893).